jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 test_catching_name_error_in_tests
 *********************************************************************************

-NameError_ is raised when I use a name that is not defined in the file_ I am working in
+NameError_ is raised when I use a name that is not defined in the file_ I am working in.

 ----